rspec/rspec-rails/README.md

 end
 ```

-This example uses only standard Rails and RSpec API's, but many RSpec/Rails
+The above example uses only standard Rails and RSpec API's, but many
-users like to use extension libraries like
+RSpec/Rails users like to use extension libraries like
 [FactoryGirl](https://github.com/thoughtbot/factory_girl) and
 [Capybara](https://github.com/jnicklas/capybara):